 In a world without video games and the like, Victorian children would be fascinated for hours playing with this toy.
 It was mostly a toy for rich children but could be made by hand if the father of a poor family was good at working with wood.

 Marbles are still played with today but are starting to fade away a little.
-Marbles were a popular Victorian Toy.
+In Victorian times, marbles were a popular toy.
 You could play many games with marbles.
 Poor children usually had marbles made of clay while the rich kids might have marbles made from real marble.

 As with all children from the olden days up to now there is a great desire to emulate their parents.
 They want to act grown up just like their parents.
 That’s why the miniature toy Tea Set was so popular with young Victorian Girls.
 They could gather their friends around a table and have a nice little tea party of their own, just like their mother.
 Miniature Tea Sets were a toy that rich Victorian Kids played with for the most part.